liushuai10000/3D-DenseNet-ChemShift/README.md

 `python test.py`

-Important: these two only provide examples for hydrogen.
+IMPORTANT: these two only provide examples for oxygen.
 For other atom types, the file names and scale need to be changed.
+Also, for hydrogen, there is a filtering process to filter out the chemical shieldings < 0 or > 40 in the training dataset.
+All the other dataset are not filtered.

+Tips: In the current setting, the atom type order is H, C, O, N and the grid size order (center to face distance): 2A, 4A, 3A, 5A, 7A.
+This indexing was due to that we were using 3A, 5A, 7A as a subset for ablation study.
+This order makes the indexing more easily.
+However, one can easily change the atom type order in preprocessing/json_to_numpy.py and train/test.py, respectively.